broady/tygor/doc/GENERATOR_INTERFACE_SPEC.md

     // Endpoints contains all endpoints in this service.
     Endpoints []EndpointDescriptor

-    // Doc is the service-level documentation.
+    // Documentation for this service.
-    Doc Documentation
+    Documentation Documentation
 }

 // EndpointDescriptor represents a single API endpoint.